World Extreme Cagefighting: Official final champions (2009-2010)

+Final champions (2001-2009)

 History

 Scott Adams and Reed Harris started the organization in 2001.
 Between 2001 and 2006, most of their events were held at Tachi Palace Hotel & Casino in Lemoore, California, and aired on HDNet.

 In December 2006, Zuffa purchased WEC.
 With the purchase, WEC continued as a separate promotion with its own roster of fighters.
 Adams was retained after the purchase as the organization's matchmaker.
 Harris and Adams were named co-General Managers and were both active in the new WEC.
 In 2008, Sean Shelby was named the new match-maker for the promotion by Zuffa.

 Zuffa made several changes to the promotion after the purchase.
 It discontinued its pentagonal cage for a modified version of the UFC's octagonal cage, with a 25-foot diameter instead of the UFC's 30-foot diameter cage.
 The championships of fighters who were contracted UFC fighters were vacated.
 The promotion moved to focus on lighter weight classes, abandoning their heavyweight and super heavyweight divisions and championships, and retaining their bantamweight and featherweight divisions—two divisions not then present in the UFC.
 After the purchase, several WEC events were held in Zuffa's hometown of Las Vegas, Nevada, much like the UFC.

 WEC aired their events live on Versus (formerly known as the Outdoor Life Network and now as the NBC Sports Network) in the United States and on TSN (and later The Score) in Canada.
 WEC's first live event was broadcast on June 3, 2007, on Versus from The Joint at the Hard Rock Hotel and Casino in Las Vegas.

 Todd Harris was the play by play announcer on every televised WEC event on Versus, and was joined by former UFC Heavyweight Champion Frank Mir on color commentary until the spring of 2010, when Mir was replaced by UFC light heavyweight Stephan Bonnar.
 Fellow Zuffa fighters Kenny Florian and Jens Pulver have also filled in on color commentary due to Mir or Bonnar's absences.
 UFC announcers Mike Goldberg and Joe Rogan called WEC's only pay-per-view event, WEC 48 in April 2010.
 Postfight interviews on the Versus-televised cards were typically done by either Harris or Versus sportscaster Craig Hummer.